ameowlia/Intro-to-Whiteboarding/README.md

 **6:30-7:00:** Thunder talk on an algorithms topic.

-**7:00-7:15:** Split up into groups of three.
-The first problem of the night is displayed.
-One person solves the question acting as the interviewee and the other two group members act as interviewers.
+**7:00-7:45:** Split up into groups of three.
+A new problem is displayed every 15 minutes.
+Each group member solves one problem while the other two group members act as interviewers.

-**7:15-7:30:** Next problem is displayed.
-Group members switch who is interviewer and interviewee.

-**7:30-7:45:** Third and final problem is displayed.
-Group members switch who is interviewer and interviewee.

 **7:45-8:00:** Everyone gathers back together as a large group and discusses the questions.